-Nobody wants to hear a fish story where you calmly and flatly state that you once reeled in a 32.1 pound King Salmon.
+Nobody wants to hear a fish story where you mumble something about reeling in a 32.1 pound King Salmon.

-So, obviously, this is a fish story.
-There is a genuine effort to preserve some journalism and account for what “really” happened on the playa, but considering the gonzo element of it, you will have to understand that the reality of this book is filtering through one lens—mine.
+So this is a fish story.
+There is a genuine effort to preserve some journalism and account for what occurred on the playa.
+But you will have to understand that the reality of this book filters through one lens—mine.
 Believe as much of it (or as little of it) as you please.
 To be fair, I did finally reel in that damn fish.